ministryofjustice/security-guidance/docs/technical-security-controls-guide-defensive-layer-2.md

 ✖ Allow connections between internal and external systems without carrying out security checks.

 ✖ Allow the use of unauthorised software.
 Software must be approved by the MoJ.
-Contact the Cyber Assistance Team \(CAT\) for advice at [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).
+Contact the Security team for advice at [security@justice.gov.uk](mailto:security@justice.gov.uk).

 ✖ Allow general users to execute code on their mobile devices.
 Your devices should be able to: